WebFuzzing/EvoMaster/docs/write_driver.md

 For example, `org.evomaster.client.java.controller.db.DbCleaner` helps in resetting the state of a database (if any is used by the SUT).

+Each of the abstract methods you need to implement does provide Javadocs.
+How to read those Javadocs depend on your IDE settings (e.g., hovering the mouse over a method declaration).
+You can also browse them online [here](https://javadoc.io/doc/org.evomaster/evomaster-client-java-controller).

 Once a class `X` that is a descendant of `SutController` is written, you need to be able to start the _EvoMaster_ driver, by using the